ReillyKeith/WhatsThatMovie/README.md

 # WhatsThatMovie
+Project Goals
- Building a simple application to grab all the IMDb datasets.
+ - Building a simple application to grab all the IMDb datasets.
+ - Store data in sql database
+ - Allow user to search through data